 During project weeks, students are also encouraged to complete a ‘Belbin’ evaluation of their performance.
 This personal development method is continued throughout the programme, allowing students to map a developing profile of themselves.

-For example of project weeks, read the following news articles:
+For examples of project weeks, read the following news articles: